Damzwan/sketchmate/docs/DRAW_ENGINE.md

 - **Empty-tile pruning (`pruneEmpties`).** Long-untouched "fresh empty" tiles are dropped (and their gen entry) so the maps don't grow unbounded on a sparse infinite canvas.
+- **Worker-mirror virtualization.** The bakery keeps a large hot Fabric working set while tiles are actively baking, then trims it after 30 seconds idle.
+Its compact JSON source mirror is independently byte-capped (24 MB low-end mobile, 48 MB other mobile, 96 MB desktop).
+Missing evicted entries are restored lazily through the normal authoritative-main-scene retry path.
 - **Zero-copy transfer.** `transferToImageBitmap()` (not `createImageBitmap`) moves the canvas pixels into a bitmap with no memcpy; the canvas resets and stays poolable.